pymupdf/PyMuPDF/docs/functions.rst

       PDF Only: Extract data and meta information of an image stored in the document.
 The output can directly be used to be stored as an image file, as input for PIL, :ref:`Pixmap` creation, etc. This method avoids using pixmaps wherever possible to present the image in its original format (e.g. as JPEG).

       :arg int xref: :data:`xref` of an image object.
-If this is not in *range(1, doc.xrefLength())*, or the object is no image or other errors occur, *None* is returned and no exception is raised.
+If this is not in *range(1, doc.xref_length())*, or the object is no image or other errors occur, *None* is returned and no exception is raised.

       :rtype: dict
       :returns: a dictionary with the following keys